Biology (BIOL)

 BIOL 312 BIOLOGY FOR EDUCATORS3 Credits

 This course will examine basic principles in cell biology, genetics, anatomy and physiology, microbiology, and ecology with the aim of learning how to teach these subjects in a high school classroom.
-Lesson planning, activity development, scientific literacy, critical thinking skills, active learning, inquiry-based learning and brain-based learning will all be incorporated in the class.
+Lesson planning, activity development, scientific literacy, critical thinking skills, active learning, inquiry-based learning and brain-based learning will be incorporated.

 Prerequisites: BIOL 101, 101L, 102, 102L